apaz037/k8s-bluegreen-deployment-demo/README.md

 ```
 ./hack/sh/test.sh
 ```

+All this simple bash script does is get our service's url from our kubernetes cluster using minikube.
+We store this in a variable called server and curl every half second the version displayed on nginx's ```/version``` page.
+We should be able to see that our current deployment shows an nginx version of 1.10.

 ## Updating our application
 Here, we will create a new Deployment to update the application.
 The servie will be updated to point at our new version.